-- "Home Run Derby"...just in time for the World Series, here's a great baseball game played under the lights-with sound and color - played under the lights-with sound and color!
-"A Dozen Will Do It"...changes your C-64's eight function keys to 12! - "C-64 Big Letters"...learn how to type your colorful characters four times their normal size! - "Test Maker"...quiz yourself or your friends on any topic.
+- "Home Run Derby"...just in time for the World Series, here's a great baseball game played under the lights-with sound and color! "'A Dozen Will Do It''...changes your C-64's - eight function keys to 12! - "C-64 Big Letters"...learn how to type your colorful characters four times their normal size!

+"Test Maker"...quiz yourself or your friends on any topic.
 The number of topics is limited only by your computer's memory...and more!